SpencerDawkins/media-hdr-wireless/draft-kaippallimalil-tsvwg-media-hdr-wireless.md

 ### Metadata Transport {#md-transport}
 Metadata between the application and wireless network is sent in each media packet to allow the wireless network to classify the group of packets of an MDU for consistent congestion and QoS handling over the wireless link.
 The wireless network enhances QoS handling for low latency media that uses UDP transport (RTP, SRTP, QUIC) to deliver media.
 Media protocols (RTP, QUIC) are not fragmented and thus the UDP option with metadata is carried in each packet.
 The media payload is limited in size to allow the addition of the MED and AUTH UDP options within the UDP packet and not exceed the MTU.
 The metadata is used by the wireless node and endpoint (client) in the destination network and therefore it is not the intention that all network nodes on path should parse this metadata.
 Considering end-to-end performance of the flow, the effort in-network to parse the metadata and classify the packet should be as low as possible.
 Additional considerations include the ease with which an application can encode the metadata in a transport header, compactness of the metadata as this is applied per packet, and the security of the metadata itself (not unique to wireless networks).
 In this specification, the media metadata is transported in UDP options.
 UDP transport of metadata is efficient and applicable to not only HTTP/3 media but also RTP/SRTP for any further extensions related to wireless networks.
 The end-to-end architecture considered in this specification is limited to trusted networks, or the use of security gateways over an insecure network in between.
 This specification does not require encryption of the metadata however the AUTH UDP option may be used for integrity protection in network scenarios that need it.
 This specification does not require encryption of the metadata, however the AUTH UDP option may be used for integrity protection in network scenarios that need it.

-A new UDP option, MED, that conforms to {{!I-D.ietf-tsvwg-udp-options}} is defined to carry media metadata.
-Figure 2 shows the parameters in the MED UDP option.
+A new UDP option, MED, that conforms to {{!I-D.ietf-tsvwg-udp-options}} is defined to carry media metadata. {{med-udp-opt}} shows the parameters in the MED UDP option.
 The Kind value for this option is (TBD - IANA assigned).
 The MED option is a SAFE option as it does not alter the UDP data payload in any manner and should therefore be assigned a value in the 0..191 range as defined in {{!I-D.ietf-tsvwg-udp-options}}.
 The length of this option can be variable since another specification can define a new media "Profile" of a different length.

 ~~~~~~~~
         0                   1                   2                   3